abhilash1910/ISO-WG21-Sofia-Trip-Report/README.md

 [P3718R0 Fixing Lazy Sender Algorithm Customization, Again](https://isocpp.org/files/papers/P3718R0.html) *Nvidia Authors: Eric Niebler*
 The Standard does not currently specify the semantics of `get_scheduler(get_env(rcvr))`.
-This is defined as the ìcurrent scheduler,î but the Standard does not impose requirements on algorithms actually to execute / start / complete operations on the ìcurrent scheduler.î  The definition of `get_scheduler()` does not define any semantics, only mechanics.
-This paper proposes to fix this by requiring that operation states are started on the scheduler of the receiverís environment.A previous paper introducing late customization contained an error where the customization logic for `continues_on` and `schedule_from` was inadvertently reversed.
+This is defined as the ‚Äúcurrent scheduler,‚Äù but the Standard does not impose requirements on algorithms actually to execute / start / complete operations on the ‚Äúcurrent scheduler.‚Äù  The definition of `get_scheduler()` does not define any semantics, only mechanics.
+This paper proposes to fix this by requiring that operation states are started on the scheduler of the receiver‚Äôs environment.A previous paper introducing late customization contained an error where the customization logic for `continues_on` and `schedule_from` was inadvertently reversed.
 This paper corrects that mistake and is added in the C++ 26 working draft.

 [P3557R2 High Quality Sender Diagnostics with Constexpr Exceptions](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p3557r2.html)
 *Nvidia Authors: Eric Niebler*